 The American Tinnitus Association Invites Global Researchers to Apply for Grants

-The American Tinnitus Association (ATA), the nation’s only non-profit dedicated exclusively to serving the needs of the tinnitus community, is accepting applications for its Innovative Tinnitus Research Grants Program.
-The ATA Grants Program operates on a rolling cycle, allowing researchers to submit applications year-round without adhering to a hard deadline.
-Dedicated to finding cures and better treatments for tinnitus, which is experienced by 10–15% of the population, the ATA moved to rolling grants to allow for greater flexibility and speed in advancing scientific progress.
-Researchers, here and abroad, who are working on novel approaches that may contribute substantively to scientific understanding of tinnitus, breakthroughs in treatments, and possible cures are encouraged to apply for an ATA grant award.
+The American Tinnitus Association (ATA), the nation’s only non-profit dedicated exclusively to serving the needs of the tinnitus community, accepts applications on an annual basis for its Innovative Tinnitus Research Grants Program.
+Researchers, in the United States and abroad, who are working on novel approaches that may contribute substantively to scientific understanding of tinnitus, breakthroughs in treatments, and possible cures are encouraged to apply for an ATA grant award.

 Scientists, academics, and healthcare professionals affiliated with non-profit medical and research institutions are encouraged to apply for ATA grants and awards, which include:

 - $60,000 Innovative Tinnitus Research Grant for Established Investigators

 - $25,000 Innovative Tinnitus Research Grant for Early Investigators